Olympic Garage

-Olympic Garage (Garage Olimpo) is a 1999 Argentine drama film, directed by Marco Bechis.

-The film was produced by Marco Bechis, Enrique Piñeyro (from Argentina), Amedeo Pagani (Italy), and Eric Heumann (France).
-Executive producers Daniel Burman and Diego Dubcovsky.
+Olympic Garage (Garage Olimpo) is a 1999 Argentine-French-Italian historical-political thriller film cowritten and directed by Marco Bechis and starring Antonella Costa, Carlos Echevarría, Enrique Piñeyro, Chiara Caselli and Dominique Sanda.
+It was produced by Bechis and Piñeyro (from Argentina) with Amedeo Pagani (from Italy) and Eric Heumann (from France).
+Executive producers were Daniel Burman and Diego Dubcovsky.

-The picture is about a young politically active Argentine woman who is kidnapped by the military during Argentina's Dirty War in the late 1970s.
-She is taken to a torture center called Garage Olimpo in the middle of Buenos Aires.
+The story centers on a young and politically active Argentine woman who is kidnapped Argentina's last civil-military dictatorship (1976-1983) during the late 1970s.
+"Garage Olimpo" is the name of the illegal detention-and-torture center where she is taken, in the middle of Buenos Aires.

-Plot
+Plot synopsis

-The film tells of Maria (Antonella Costa), an activist fighting the Argentinian military dictatorship during the Dirty War.
+Maria (Antonella Costa) is a young activist fighting the Argentinian military dictatorship during Argentina's last civil-military dictatorship (1976-1983).
 She teaches reading and writing in a poor suburb of Buenos Aires and lives with her mother Diane (Dominique Sanda), who rents out rooms.
-One of the lodgers is a young man named Felix (Carlos Echevarría), who is in love with Maria, and rather shy.
-Felix seems to have come from nowhere and is supposed to work as a watchman in a garage.
+One of the lodgers is a young man named Felix (Carlos Echevarría), who is in love with Maria, and is rather shy.
+Felix seems to have come from nowhere, with no background or past, and is supposed to work as a watchman in a garage.

-One morning, Maria is kidnapped by a military squad in civilian clothes in front of her mother and is taken to the garage Olimpo, one of the many well-known torture places in the middle of Buenos Aires, which operate with the general indifference of the locals.
+One morning, Maria is kidnapped by a military squad in civilian clothes in front of her mother and is taken to the garage Olimpo, one of the many well-known torture places of the military dictatorship right in the middle of Buenos Aires, which operates with the general indifference of the locals.
 As soon as Maria is captured the film's mood becomes uncomfortable and the atmosphere is minimalist.
-The head of the center, Tigre (Enrique Piñeyro), asks Felix, their best torturer, to make Maria talk.
+The head of the center, known as "Tigre" (Enrique Piñeyro; "tigre" means "Tiger" in the Spanish language), asks Felix, who happens to be their "best torturer", to make Maria talk.
 Yet, Felix is overcome by his feelings for Maria, and Maria is determined to exploit this for her survival.